The impact of Color on our daily lives

 Symbolically: White is the color of the divine, the perfect, the ideal, the good and innocent.
 All good things come together in the symbolism of the white.
 All of the negative is eliminated.
 White, together with its polar counterpart black, stands for the struggle of good against evil, of day against night.

 Historically: Throughout the centuries, white has been a color with status.
 Because clean clothing was a luxury, white was a status symbol.
-Workers wore blue or gray shirts.
+Workers wore blue or grey shirts.
 And a white shirt was the standard color of anyone who did not have to get dirty when working.
 Only in the seventies did colored men’s shirts become acceptable even for bank clerks.

 Culturally: White is the color of simplicity, purity and modesty.
 Because of this meaning, white became a color of mourning.
 White mourning clothes belong primarily to the religious idea of reincarnation, for example in Asia.
 But also in Europe. within the Catholic Church, white was used as a color of mourning.
 At funerals, women would wear large white shawls around their heads and upper bodies.